+The minor consists of six units:

-Students are required to take six courses, four of which are language courses, and two of which are from the list below.
+- Four language courses, of which two must be taken on campus. - Two courses from the approved list given below.

 Special topics related to Chinese history and culture taught in other disciplines count toward the minor.
-Two of the four language courses must be taken on campus.